caesarakalaeii/twitch_integrations/README.md

 Please be sure to Credit Kouna and CaesarLP, when using.
 ## Current features:
 ✔️ Get events from Twitch API to send commands to an Arduino
-✔️ Get redeems, and subs to compile a credit screen
+✔️ Get redeems, follows, sub-streaks and subs to compile a credit screen

 # TO-DO
-❌ Collecting followers is bugged and nonfunctional
-❌ Sub-Streaks not yet added to .html
 ❌ Add Persistence to prevent data loss in cases of crashing

 # HOW TO USE: